UChicago240h/syllabus/introduction.md

 ```
 Due to recursive halving of the power, we're able to get this runtime down to `O(log n)` runtime.
 Now, let's combine this with our initial insight about exploiting matrix multiplication to get a close-to-ideal version of fibonacci:

-First, we need to define a matrix datatype.
-We can easily do this by way of Haskell's ability to define datatypes:
+Unfortunately, matrices are not a primitive type in Haskell, or necessarily something that can be obviously described in terms of primitive types (such as a 2-d array).
+Haskell does allow us to define data types and deploy them readily.
+Let's define a data type constructor that defines a 2x2 matrix:
 ```haskell
 data GL2 = GL2 Integer Integer Integer Integer
 ```

-Now, let's define a matrix multiplication routine:
+Now that we've defined this matrix datatype, we can use it as a type in our function signatures.
+Let's use this to define a matrix multiplication routine:
 ```haskell
 mul :: GL2 -> GL2 -> GL2
 mul (GL2 a b c d) (GL2 e f g h) = GL2 (a*e+b*g) (a*f+b*h) (c*e+d*g) (c*f+d*h)